 - emailing marketing; regularly emailing your ever-growing contact list with quality, relevant content.

 - ensure that how often you send emails to supporters is in proportion to the relevance/value/quality of the content in the emails.

 - social media posting; regular social media updates and culture-promotion ensuring your always appearing busy and active.

 - improvisation uploads; videos of a live session or a song that you whipped up in a week or so just for fun.

 - blogging; insightful articles of use or interest to your demographic stoke continuous/repeated engagement.

-- podcasts; episodes of your conversations is more personal and can increase the quality of the customer journey.
+- podcasts; episodes of your conversations are more personal and can increase the quality of the brand experience.